Big Bad Beetleborgs: Hillhurst Inhabitants

 An old mansion outside of Charterville had fallen into disrepair since the passing of Old Man Hillhurst and became home to some rather goofy monsters.
 With the exception of Flabber, all the monsters attempt to eat any humans who trespass in their home.
-As a running gag, they never learn their lesson about trying to go after the Beetleborgs who always manage to outwit or clobber them.
-Wolfgang and Little Ghoul later move in throughout the series.
+As a running gag, they never learn their lesson about trying to go after the Beetleborgs who always manage to outwit or clobber them, usually with Flabber's help.